Training Recruiters on Video Interview Software Best Guide

 Frequently Asked Questions (FAQs)

-3. How can we reduce bias in video interviews?
+2. How can recruiters reduce bias in one-way video interviews?

 Ready to Simplify Your Pre-Screening & Screening Process?